Rock Identification Guide

 Original Rock: shale

 Environment: Slate forms from the heat and pressure when shale is buried deep in the crust.
-The depth of burial to make slate out of shale is about 10 km.
+To make slate, shale must be buried at a depth of about 10 km.
 The temperature at that depth is about 200°C.

 Distinguishing Characteristics: dark grey to black, very fine grains (smooth to the touch), harder than shale, distinct layers are visible.